Cloud Vs On-Premise: IT Infrastructure Model of Your Choice?

 2) Deployment

-Having an on-premise server model means maintaining infrastructure on your own, which directly reflects in investment for servers, software, and technical personnel.
+Having an on-premise infrastructure server model means maintaining infrastructure on your own, directly reflecting investment in servers, software, and technical personnel.

 Key Factors | Cloud | On-Premise |